NYUAD-Core-Bioinformatics/Gencore-modules-cli/README.md

 ### Future Enhancement requests

-1. Create easyconfig for a manually installed package.
+1. Create easyconfig from a ConfigureCmake compiled package.
-2. Create easyconfig from a ConfigureCmake compiled package.
+2. Build this solution over a web application, where users can able to request package build via graphical interface.